insitro/redun/README.md

                <-- origin
 ```

 This output shows the original `link` task source code responsible for creating the program `prog`, as well as the full derivation, denoted "upstream dataflow".
 See the full example for a [deeper explanation](examples/02_compile#data-provenance-for-files) of this output.
-To understand more about the data structure that powers these kind of queries, see [call graphs](https://insitro.github.io/redun/design.html#call-graphs).
+To understand more about the data structure that powers these kinds of queries, see [call graphs](https://insitro.github.io/redun/design.html#call-graphs).

 We can change one of the input files, such as `lib.c`, and rerun the workflow.
 Due to redun's automatic incremental compute, only the minimal tasks are rerun: